 The point of worship is to get people out the door, transformed by the grace of God, fed by the spiritual food offered through communion and community, sent out into the world for ministry and mission.
 "The worship has ended, let the service begin!"

 THE DISMISSAL

-Let us go forth rejoicing in the power of the Spirit.
-Assisting Ministers
+Assisting Ministers Let us go forth rejoicing in the power of the Spirit.

 Alleluia.
 Alleluia.

-Thanks be to God.
+People Thanks be to God.
 Alleluia.
 Alleluia.

 INSTRUMENTAL OFFERING

 Kevin Gorman, pianist Marie Hershey, organist

 Altar flowers are given today by the St. Andrew's Parish Family in memory of and thanksgiving for the life of Tom Stouffer.

 Worship Ministers

 Officiant & Homilist The Rev. Barbara Hutchinson

-Church Musician Kevin Gorman Guest Organist Marie Hershey Vocalists Kevin Gorman
+Church Musician Kevin Gorman

+Guest Organist Marie Hershey

+Vocalists Kevin Gorman

 Michelle DiBona Trefren

 Jay Williams

 Mary Beth Williams

 Lectors Roseann Sysko (Exodus)

 Nichol Free (Romans)

 Shannon and Neiley O'Donnell (Psalm)

+Intercessors Dina Carter-Ishler & Patrick Ishler

+Images for the Blessing of the

+Start of the School Year

-Gospel & Prayers of the People The Rev. Deacon Wanda Kloza Dismissal James and Thomas Williams
+Gospel & Prayers of the People The Rev. Deacon Wanda Kloza

+Dismissal James and Thomas Williams